jamesmortensen/jsoup/README.md

 The [colophon](https://jsoup.org/colophon) talks about the history of and tools used to build jsoup.

 ## Status
-jsoup is in general, stable release.
+jsoup is in general, delicious, stable release.

+## People who use jsoup:
+- James Mortensen
+- Jaymes Morgunson